What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

 Coconut oil can be extracted from freshly harvested coconut kernels or sun-dried coconut meat referred to as copra.

-The oil that is extracted from fresh coconut meat is usually cold-pressed and packed, retaining the purest form of the oil and preserving all the beneficial nutrients of the coconuts.
+The oil extracted from fresh coconut meat becomes cold-pressed and packed, retaining the purest form of the oil.
+This preserves all the beneficial nutrients of the coconuts.
 Coconut oil extracted from fresh coconut meat usually does not require any additional treatment.

-Another very common practice used in the preparation of the production material is sun-drying the coconut meat intended for oil production.
-Fresh coconut meat is scooped out and left to dry under the sun, or in some cases, smoke or other methods are used to speed up the drying process.
+Conversely, another very common practice used in the preparation of the production material involves sun-drying the coconut meat intended for oil production.
+Workers scoop out the fresh coconut meat and leave it to dry under the sun.
+Or, in some cases, smoke or other methods speeds up the meat’s drying process.
 The dried coconut meat is then transported to industrial oil mills for further treatment and oil derivation.

-The drying process greatly affects the quality of the production material, affecting the aroma, taste, and nutritional content of the coconuts.
-The oil derived from copra is smoky and can be rancid, thus requiring further treatment in order to achieve a commercially acceptable product.
+The drying process greatly affects the quality of the production material.
+This includes the aroma, taste, and nutritional content of the coconuts.
+The oil derived from copra is smoky and can be rancid.
+This oil requires further treatment in order to achieve a commercially acceptable product.